-In Verilog, functions must return values.
-SystemVerilog allows functions to be declared as type void, which does not have a return value.
-A value can be returned by assigning the function name to a value, as in Verilog, or by using return with a value.
-The return statement overrides any value assigned to the function name.
+SystemVerilog allows functions to be declared as type void, which do not have a return value.
+For non-void functions, a value can be returned by assigning the function name to a value, as in Verilog, or by using return with a value.
+The return statement shall overrides any value assigned to the function name.
 When the return statement is used, non-void functions must specify an expression with the return.

+'''

+function [15:0] myfunc2 (input foo);

-myfunc1 = 16'hbeef; //return value is assigned to function name return 16'hbeef; //return value is specified using return statement
+return 16'hbeef; //return value is specified using return statement

+endfunction

+'''

-In SystemVerilog a hierarchical name used inside the function and beginning with the function name is interpreted as a member of the return value, assuming that the return value is a structure or union.
-If the function name is used outside the function, the function name indicates the scope of the whole function.
-If the function name is used within a hierarchical name it also indicates the scope of the whole function.
+In SystemVerilog, a function can return can be a structure or union.
+In this case, a hierarchical name used inside the function and beginning with the function name is interpreted as a member of the return value, assuming that the return value is a structure or union.
+If the function name is used outside the function, the name indicates the scope of the whole function.
+If the function name is used within a hierarchical name, it also indicates the scope of the whole function.